 This class exposes the young child to the art of creative dance in a nurturing and inspiring environment.
 Spatial awareness, movement comfort, basic rhythm, coordination and locomotor skills are developed.

-This class includes Mom, Dad, or another loved one as the joy of dance is introduced to young dancers.
-The knowledgeable instructor will guide dancers with through exercises that will develop spatial awareness, movement comfort, basic rhythm, coordination and locomotor skills.
+This class includes a parent, guardian or loved one as the joy of dance is introduced to young dancers.
+The knowledgeable instructor will guide dancers with through exercises that will develop spatial awareness, movement comfort, basic rhythm, coordination, and locomotor skills.
 The extra benefit of this class is that parents get to take an active role in encouraging the dancer as they try new things and use their imagination!

 Instilling a love and an appreciation for the art of dance, this class lays the foundation for the development of the future ballerina and danseur.
 Basic ballet vocabulary is introduced and strength, flexibility and musicality as it relates to classical ballet technique are developed.

 Traditional classical ballet, with influences of English and Russian methods, is taught.
 The training follows a sound curriculum that guides the dancer through a methodical process of technical advancement.
 The student develops strength, flexibility and movement quality with attention to correct body placement, and the development of line and grace as demanded by the classical discipline.

 Pointe work is added to the curriculum and emphasis is placed on the development of strength, speed and proficiency of battierie, pirouettes, ballone and preparation on a professional level.

 Partnering class is designed to help dancers learn the art and skill of partnering.
 Co-taught by a female/male professional pair, this class teaches essential partnering techniques and skills for both male and female dancers.
 This class is uniquely structured, as it incorporates one-on-one instruction from experienced professional male dancers from Eugene Ballet Company.
 Within each session, students will also learn a variety of partnering repertoire to support the development of dance vocabulary and repertory.